sph-mn/sph-upcoming/readme.md

   --about | -a
-  --active[=integer] | -c [integer]  select up to n active events --config=string  use a different configuration file for the server --format=value  hms, strptime, data-space, data-scm, data-csv --help | -h
+  --active[=integer] | -c [integer]  select up to n active events --config=string  use a different configuration file for the server --format=value  ks, hms, data-space, data-scm, data-csv --help | -h
   --interface
   --limit=integer  include at most n repetitions of distinct event ids